Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Many Dachshunds (puppy and adult) have accidents indoors.
 If it is cold, windy, or rainy outside, your doxie will most likely refuse to go out or put up a fight before peeing outside.

-Other reasons for accidents may include needing to revisit their potty training, too much excitement (submissive pee), or they may not be feeling well.
+Other reasons for accidents may include needing to revisit their potty training, too much excitement (submissive pee), or they may not feel well.
 If your dog has an accident right in front of you, that may indicate a UTI.
 In that case, visit your vet.

 4. Digging: